Short-term health plans in Indiana

 The Indiana Department of Insurance conducts rate reviews for short-term plans, which must be filed using the state’s basic actuarial memo outline.

-At least eight insurers offer short-term plans in Indiana
+Which insurers offer short-term plans in Indiana

 - American Financial Security Life Insurance Company